At this point, it’s practically a California tradition.

 That has traditional tax advocates like the Howard Jarvis Taxpayers Association howling.

 But unlike the legal battles over prior anti-tax propositions, it isn’t just tax revolters who want to retain higher restrictions on special taxes.
-The League of California Cities joined the Howard Jarvis Taxpayers Association in supporting Upland.
+The League of California Cities, not generally known as a hotbed of fanatical libertarianism, joined the Howard Jarvis Taxpayers Association in supporting Upland.

 Special taxes that tie funds to a dedicated purpose “fragment and ossify budgets and put other groups that don’t have guaranteed funding sources more at risk during economic downturns,” says Michael Coleman, a fiscal policy advisor to the League.
 Under the much-amended California constitution, general taxes, which can be used for anything , only require a simple majority of voters.